Ayurvedic treatment for bone cancer

 (e) Positron emission tomography

-(iii) Stage III: The tumor is of any grade but it has not spread.
+Stage III: The tumour, regardless of grade, has not yet spread.

-(iv) Stage IV: The cancer has spread to the lymph nodes and to distant sites also, other than lung.
+Stage IV: Aside from the lung, the cancer has progressed to the lymph nodes and distant places.